aaron777collins/Deep-Space/README.md

 # Deep Space
  A simple game where you fly through an asteroid field

+ I made this game in highschool for a grade 11 final project.

  - Includes a shop and Indiana Jones background music (the music is now broken)
  - Written in JavaScript